How to Save Energy in Your Home

 Your home is where you spend most of your life because many hours in a day are spent in the comfort of our homes.
 Therefore, it is also where you spend most of your income.
-For any running household there are a large number of items that use energy.
-Be it you television, cooker, dishwasher, radio, computer, washing machine or shower.
+For any running household, there are a large number of items that use energy.
+Be it your television, cooker, dishwasher, radio, computer, washing machine, or shower.

 Almost every activity that you participate in uses energy.
-We have daily activities which include, taking a shower, washing the laundry, entertaining yourself either through watching a television program or listening to the radio, even something as simple as relaxing in a well-lit room.
+We have daily activities which include, taking a shower, washing the laundry, entertaining ourselves either through watching a television program or listening to the radio and even something as simple as relaxing in a well-lit room.

 Below is a list of things you can do to make your home more energy efficient: